olexamatej/bsec-2025/README.md

 **BSEC** is a hackathon designed for students of Brno University of Technology.
 Within BSEC, we have participated in the **CODE IT!
 Challenge**, a category focused on coding.
 This year's assignment was provided by **FNZ**, and the goal was to develop a personal financial management web application with a unique twist—gamification.

+🚀 We had only 12 hours to complete the project, and we successfully finished in first place! 🏆

 ![Hackathon](README-images/image-9.png)

 ---